oldarmyc/pitchfork/README.md

 For each API call you will be shown the following information in the browser.
 * Request URL
 * Request Headers
-* Request Object (If data object is used i.e. on Create or Update Statements)
+* Request Object (If data object is used i.e. on Create and Update Statements)
 * Response Headers
 * Response Body